 One can also interpret the van Emde Boas structure as a binary tree built over the bit vector v where v[i] = 1 if i is in the structure and v[i] = 0 otherwise.
 This is how van Emde Boas presented the structure in his original paper [2].
 At a given node, we store the OR of its two children, thus the value of a node determines if there exists in the structure some integer in the interval of that node.
 We will also store in every node the minimum and maximum of all integers stored in its interval.
-In addition, we can compute the k^{th} level node in the path to any given integer x in O(1) time because that node corresponds to the k high-order bits of x.
+In addition, we can compute the $k^{th}$ level node in the path to any given integer x in O(1) time because that node corresponds to the k high-order bits of x.

 This view gives us an algorithm to quickly compute the predecessor or successor of any given integer using the tree structure, assuming that our set is static.
 The key observation is that if we look at the values of the nodes along the path to a given integer x, the values form a monotone sequence of contiguous ones followed by zeros.
-Thus, we can do a binary search to find the $1 \rightarrow 0$ transition in the sequence, so let the final 1-value node be u and the first 0-value node be v.
+Thus, we can do a binary search to find the $1 \to 0$ transition in the sequence, so let the final 1-value node be u and the first 0-value node be v.
 In the case that no transition exists, then we either have no integers in the structure or x is in the structure, both of which are trivial cases.
-If v is the left child of u, then we know that the successor of x must lie in the right child of u and that the right child of u.
+If v is the left child of u, then we know that the successor of x must lie in the right child of u and that the right child of u contains at least one integer, thus we can simply return the minimum stored at the right child of u.
 Similarly, if v is the right child of u, then we can obtain the predecessor of x by looking at the maximum stored in the left child of u.
 Finally, to obtain the successor from the predecessor or vice versa, we can store all elements of the structure in a sorted linked list.